babbins/baird-guitars/src/pages/guitars/ws-1.md

 Solid body bass

+built for William Suarez

-- hand wound P pick up in the neck position and a hand wound J pick up by the bridge
+* hand wound P pick up in the neck position and a hand wound J pick up by the bridge

-- 34" scale
+* 34" scale

-- Bass wood body
+* Bass wood body

-- Rosewood finger board on a maple neck
+* Rosewood finger board on a maple neck

-- hand made zebrawood pick up covers
+* hand made zebrawood pick up covers